oracle/terraform-provider-oci/website/docs/d/dns_rrset.html.markdown

 # Data Source: oci_dns_rrset
 This data source provides details about a specific Rrset resource in Oracle Cloud Infrastructure DNS service.

 Gets a list of all records in the specified RRSet.
 The results are sorted by `recordHash` by default.
+For private zones, the scope query parameter is required with a value of `PRIVATE`.
+When the zone name is provided as a path parameter and `PRIVATE` is used for the scope query parameter then the viewId query parameter is required.

 ## Example Usage